jlevy/atom-flowmark/README.md

 The hope is that you—or anyone else you collaborate with—can run it any time to clean up your Markdown consistently and routinely and with minimal diff churn.
-Other GitHub features also work better Unlike the situation with paragraph-long lines, shorter lines mean diff line counts and Git blame also become meaningful (just as with a normal programming language).
+Other GitHub features also work better:
+Unlike the situation with paragraph-long lines, shorter lines mean diff line counts and Git blame also become meaningful (just as with a normal programming language).
 Note that the Flowmark formatting rules are a little complex, but that’s okay, as long as they’re consistent.